Menu Close

 A Shortfall of Gravitas droneship underway – Julia Bergeron (NSF)

-A Shortfall of Gravitas is the only droneship officially confirmed to be capable of self-propelled autonomous sailing over distances, as showcased in a video released by Elon Musk.
-Although shown to be capable of sailing by itself, ASOG is still towed to landing sites by a support vessel and only runs autonomously to maintain its position during landing operations, like OCISLY and JRTI.
+A Shortfall of Gravitas is currently the only droneship officially confirmed to be capable of self-propelled autonomous sailing, a capability famously showcased in a video released by Elon Musk.
+However, even with this advanced function, ASOG is still typically towed to landing sites by a support vessel.
+It primarily utilizes its autonomous technology to maintain its precise fixed position during landing operations, similar to how Of Course I Still Love You and Just Read the Instructions operate.

 A Shortfall of Gravitas droneship GSE systems.
 Photo by Julia Bergeron (NSF), labels added by space-offshore.com